takigama/takiuino/README.md

 Lastly, I needed something small (round the pro mini/micro size) with two serial ports, the ability to run an OLED screen (which requires quite some memory) along with some other memory sapping parts

+## TODO

+- I think I may regret the position of the reset switch as its sitting very close to the resonator (i'll know once the v3 prints arrive from OSH Park)
+- Write a test harness and some programs to check that the pins all work